mozaik-association/mozaik/docs/5Marketing-emails.md

         - I want to automatically send a 'thank you' email to all the people who paid their membership in the last 24 hours.

-        To do this you will have to create a distribution list that includes - thanks to the include filters - the people who paid their membership in the last 24 hours (=time-related filter).
+        To do this you will have to create a distribution list that includes the people who paid their membership in the last 24 hours (=time-related filter).
 The filters being dynamic, the distribution list will be constantly updated.
 Once the distribution list is created, you can add a reccurence of 24 hours on the mass mailing campaign.

        - I want to automatically send an email to all people who have recently signed a peitition, who are ex-members and who are over 30 years old.